Dillon Brooks

 Dillon Brooks (/ˈdɪlən/ DIL-ən; born January 22, 1996) is a Canadian professional basketball player for the Phoenix Suns of the National Basketball Association (NBA).
 He played college basketball for the Oregon Ducks, where he was named a consensus second-team All-American and earned conference player of the year honors in the Pac-12 in 2017.
 Brooks was selected in the second round of the 2017 NBA draft.
 He began his career with the Memphis Grizzlies, earning NBA All-Defensive Second Team honors in 2023.
 He was traded to the Houston Rockets in July 2023 and was later dealt to the Suns after two seasons with Houston.
+In the same year, Brooks was named the Best Defensive Player after helping the Canada national team to bronze in the FIBA Basketball World Cup.

-In 2023, Brooks was named the FIBA World Cup Best Defensive Player after helping the Canada national team to bronze.
+Brooks has developed a controversial reputation for his trash talk and physical play, though others consider him a culture setter.
+Embracing the attention surrounding his on-court persona, he has adopted the nickname "(Dillon) the Villain".